qinglin0624/qinglin0624.github.io/index.md

 Hello, I am currently an undergraduate in Duke Kunshan University, with my research under the supervision of [Prof. Ming Li](https://scholars.duke.edu/person/MingLi).

-My research interests include multi-modal behavior analysis, knowledge transfer, and affective computing.
+My research interests include multimodal behavior analysis, affective computing, and knowledge transfer.

 In my spare time I enjoy working and thinking about the societal impact side of my research.
 I had a great time working as an undergraduate peer tutor at DKU, and being a soprano at DKU Choir.
 I also enjoy running, playing the piano from time to time, and being an amateur badminton player outside work.